 - If you’re going to be interrupting someone (even with a phone call or a question in a store), it’s best to say “sorry to disturb you but…” even if you’re not really bothering them.
 I hear this all the time.
 Even in stores where it’s the employee’s job to help you, still say excusez-moi before just firing off your question.

-French politeness — what NOT to do:
+How to be polite in France — what NOT to do:

 - Never leave a store without saying merci or au revoir, even if you didn’t buy anything.
 And especially if you’re the only one in there.
 This isn’t necessary at a big supermarket (no need to say thanks to the security guard on your way out), but when it’s a smaller shop or market, say thanks!